Perfluoropolyether: Properties

-Toxicity

-Do not breathe gas/fumes/vapor/spray.
-As this is a large class of chemicals, refer to the specific chemical's safety data sheet.

 Applications

 Generally, PFPEs may be used as lubricant in all sorts of bearing, plug valves, gaskets, chains, and joint bearing applications, where oxygen inertness of a material is a requirement.
 Examples include aircraft fuel systems, mechanical components of devices used in airspace, deep space or high vacuum and at cryogenic temperatures.

 PFPEs may be used in mold release agent for plastic injection molding.